balanced-dev/yuzu-docs/docs/definition/schema.md

 One of the huge advantages of doing this is for the delivery side: if multiple blocks reply on a single, centralised data structure schema then it means that automated processes can occur.

 For example, we've used a link in the above example.
-But, imagine we've centralised all images instead with all other schemas relying on `parDataImage` when an image is required.
+But, imagine we've centralised all images instead with all other schemas relying on `dataImage` when an image is required.
 It allows us to automatically set the data type in Umbraco of images within blocks to be a media picker becuase of the standardisation we've achieved by using this data structure concept.

 ---